 Dr Kerryn Phelps AM MP

-AM, MBBS (Sydney), FRACGP, FAMA, Hon D Litt (UWS)
+MBBS (Sydney), FRACGP, FAMA, Hon D Litt (UWS)

-Dr Kerryn Phelps AM MP is a doctor, businesswoman, health communicator, public health and civil rights advocate, author and media commentator.
+I am a doctor, businesswoman, health communicator, public health and civil rights advocate, author and media commentator.

 I was elected to the Council of the City of Sydney in 2016 and was Deputy Lord Mayor from 2016 to 2017.
-As a city Councillor she brings a deep understanding of the interests of residents and businesses and the importance of creating and preserving environments that promote healthy communities.
+As a city Councillor I bring a deep understanding of the interests of residents and businesses and the importance of creating and preserving environments that promote healthy communities.

-For 30 years she has used her communication skills to elevate health literacy as a pioneer in health media across multiple media platforms, educating people how to live healthier lives.
+For 30 years I have been committed to elevating health literacy as a pioneer in health media across multiple media platforms, educating people how to live healthier lives.

-Dr Phelps has been at the forefront of the struggle for LGBTQI inclusion and equality for two decades.
-She has met with Prime Ministers, government Ministers, politicians and religious and business leaders, police and armed forces to advance the cause of equality, diversity and inclusion.
+I have also been at the forefront of the struggle for LGBTQI inclusion and equality for two decades.
+Meeting with Prime Ministers, government Ministers, politicians and religious and business leaders, police and armed forces to advance the cause of equality, diversity and inclusion.
 I was extremely proud to have made a contribution with so many people when marriage equality was finally achieved in December 2017.

-Dr Phelps is committed to teaching the next generation of doctors as Conjoint Professor at University of New South Wales Faculty of Medicine and in the National Institute of Complementary Medicine at Western Sydney University.
+I remain committed to teaching the next generation of doctors as Conjoint Professor at University of New South Wales Faculty of Medicine and in the National Institute of Complementary Medicine at Western Sydney University.
 I am also an Ambassador for Barnardo’s child protection work, a Patron of ACON’s Pride in Health+Wellbeing program, an ambassador for the Pinnacle Foundation, and a Patron of “Wear It Purple”, supporting LGBTQI youth.